 Miranda Lam* is a partner in our Litigation Group in Vancouver.
 Her practice focuses exclusively on complex business disputes, including contractual claims and economic torts, and her areas of specialization include securities litigation, shareholder remedies, corporate governance issues, and internal investigations, as well as internet and e-commerce issues and defamation.
 She has successfully appeared as counsel in the superior and appeal courts of British Columbia and Ontario and the Supreme Court of Canada, as well as represented clients in various commercial arbitration proceedings and class action proceedings.

-Miranda is also a member of McCarthy Tétrault's Consumer & Retail, Financial Services, and Mining Litigation groups, having worked extensively with clients from each of these industries, and also has a particular interest in assisting private and family-owned enterprises resolve disputes and achieve their objectives.
+Miranda is the Retail sector lead as part of our National Retail & Consumer Markets Group.
+She is also a member of McCarthy Tétrault's Mining Litigation and Financial Services, having worked extensively with clients from each of these industries, and also has a particular interest in assisting private and family-owned enterprises resolve disputes and achieve their objectives.
 A skilled litigator, she is recognized for her strategic thinking and business-oriented problem-solving approach to all disputes.

 Miranda’s recent representative experience includes: